 The way organisations hire, promote, gather research, advertise, measure success, and everything in between was likely set up by people with similar personal characteristics and economic background.

 Over 90% of our thoughts are automatic and based on personal experience.
 Great for leading busy lives…less great for creating a world that works fairly for everyone.

 There are almost 2 million people living with sight loss in the UK.

 Many use screen readers to read back what’s on the screen and capitalising the first letter in each word, supports the tech to read back your hashtags as intended.

 Humans have tonnes in common and it's how we build brilliant relationships.
 Celebrating diversity helps us understand more about the world, increases our empathy and leads to better serving customers and consumers.

 Check out this brilliant calendar from Dual Frequency to help you plan.

 For building an inclusive culture and diversity best practice, sign up to receive practical tips straight to your inbox.

-Each month 'Crown Jewels and Whoopsie-daisy' will highlight good examples, and what we can learn when it goes wrong (it does sometimes).
+'Crown Jewels and Whoopsie-daisy' will highlight good examples, and what we can learn when it goes wrong (it happens).